AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 Of course, if this parameter is omitted, the 'actual \e Scope', hence the current thread, is used.

 \note
-  While \alib provides class \alib{threads;Thread}, usually, a software using would use a different library to create threads.
+  While \alib provides class \alib{threads;Thread}, usually, software using would use a different library to create threads.
 As long as such library is creating 'native' threads of the underlying operating system, this is no issue.
 To refer to a thread created with a different library, the approach is as follows: